nfriedly/VFI-EDGAR/README.md

 ### Getting started

 1. Run `create_db.sh` to generate the `edgar.db` database.
+2. Run `npm install` to install dependencies
-2. Then run `npm start` to start the HTTP API server.
+3. Run `npm start` to start the HTTP API server.
-3. Visit https://localhost:3000 to see several examples of using the API
+4. Visit https://localhost:3000 to see several examples of using the API

 ## Thoughts on the project